-Pair or mob programming has been the buzz word for a while in development.
+Mob and pair programming have been buzz words for a while in development.
 The notion that two or more heads produce better thinking than one is appealing.
-You also get automatic competence transfer among team members, when at least one more person has insight into the code written.
+You get automatic competence transfer among team members, with at least one more person has insight into the code written.

 All relevant arguments, that I can get behind.
-However, for this to work as the main approach and method of working, it requires a group of compatible personalities.
-Compatible with the method in itself as well as with each other.
+However, for mob programming to work as a main method of working, it requires a group of compatible personalities.
+Compatible with the method in itself and compatible with each other.

 In my experience, pair programming is efficient in specific situations.
-When you’re stuck, or doing something completely new, or when you do code-review in pairs.
-But it’s nothing I can do all day, every day.
-I get tired, headaches, and self-conscious to the point where my brain locks and can’t type or think at all.
-Several colleagues and friends express the same experiences.
+When you’re stuck or doing something completely new.
+But for me it’s not something I can do all day, every day.
+I get tired, headaches, and self-conscious to the point where my brain locks down.
+I can’t type or think at all.
+Several colleagues and friends express the same experience.

-Pair programming is an outright energy drainer for some combinations of introverted personalities.
-Such fundamental personality traits are unlikely to change or be prone to work arounds.
+Pair programming is an outright energy drainer for some personality types, caused by fundamental personality traits that are unlikely to change or be prone to work arounds.

 But it goes beyond mere introversion vs. extraversion.
 The people involved need to be prestigeless and not worried about their status in the group, or focused on getting their way.
 They need to be sensitive and open to other people’s point of view and expertise, while at the same time not get stressed out by constant scrutiny.